spacedriveapp/spacedrive/docs/architecture/distributed-data-sync.md

 ## Data Types
-Data is divided into several kinds, Shared, Relational and Owned.
+Data is divided into several kinds, Shared and Owned.
 - **Shared data** - Can be created and modified by any client.
 Has a `uuid`.

-  *Sync Method:* `Operational transform*`
+  *Sync Method:* `Property operation*`

   > Shared resources could be,`files`, `tags`, `comments`, `albums` and `labels`.
 Since these can be created, updated or deleted by any client at any time.

-- **Relational data** - Can be created and modified by any client.
-Links two UUIDs by local IDs.

-  *Sync Method:* `Last write wins (LWW)`

-  > Any many-to-many tables do not store UUIDs, we have to handle this data specifically.
-Querying for the resources local IDs before creating or deleting the relation.

 - **Owned data** - Can only be modified by the client that created it.
 Has a `client_id` and `uuid`.

   *Sync Method:* `Replicate`

   > Owned resources would be `file_paths`, `jobs`, `locations` and `media_data`, since a client is the single source of truth for this data.
 This means we can perform conflict free synchronization.

-- **Offline data** - Not synchronized at all.

-  > For example `logs`, `pending_operations` and `_migrations`.
-These are static and not part of this system.